Rabies in Colorado

 - Have your veterinarian (or local animal shelter) vaccinate your pets and livestock against rabies.
 Keep their vaccinations up-to-date.

 - Tightly close garbage cans and feed bins.
-Open trash and feed bags attracts wild or stray animals to your home or yard.
+Open trash and feed bags attract wild or stray animals to your home or yard.

 - Feed your pets indoors; never leave pet food outside as this attracts wildlife.